Are there genuinely effective home remedies for fleas on dogs? The answer to that question is a resounding YES.

-No matter our personal and political differences, we’re all beloved companions in the eyes of our dogs.
-You naturally want to repay your pet’s devotion, and the first step toward doing that is making sure that you take good care of them.
+No matter our personal and political differences.
+You naturally want to repay your pet’s devotion, and the first step toward doing that is ensuring that you take good care of them.

-This means making sure they get the medical treatment they need, which in turn means getting them veterinary care as necessary.
-That being said, there are some conditions which might not rise to the level of requiring the attention of your veterinarian, but still prove pernicious enough to be a real problem for you and your four-legged friend.
+That being said, some conditions might not rise to the level of requiring your veterinarian’s attention but still prove pernicious enough to be a real problem for you and your four-legged friend.

 Infestations of fleas

-Add to that the fact that you probably don’t want those fleas and their germs in your home, either, and the impetus to get rid of them once and for all becomes clear.
+Add to that that you probably don’t want those fleas and their germs in your home, and the impetus to get rid of them once and for all becomes clear.

-So, if this isn’t something to go to your vet about, what can you do?
+So, what can you do if this isn’t something to visit your vet about?

-Thankfully, there is a wide range of effective home remedies for fleas on dogs which you can use to cure your dog of their pesky flea problem.
+Thankfully, there is a wide range of effective home remedies for fleas on dogs that you can use to cure your dog of its pesky flea problem.

 Preventing Fleas in the First Place

-With that out of the way, let’s take a look at some of the best home remedies for fleas on dogs.
+With that out, let’s look at some of the best home remedies for fleas on dogs.

 Home Remedy #1: Dish Soap

-You’ll thus want to place the concoction in areas where you see the most activity.
-This obviously won’t cure any fleas which are already on your dog, but it can act as another effective means of flea prevention.
+You’ll thus want to place the concoction where you see the most activity.
+This obviously won’t cure any fleas already on your dog, but it can act as another effective means of flea prevention.

-Of course, you’ll also want to make sure that the dish soap in question is situated in such a way as to be inaccessible to your dog itself.
-You don’t want your dog accidentally knocking it over or worse, drinking the solution.
+Of course, you’ll also want to ensure that the dish soap in question is inaccessible to your dog.
+You don’t want your dog accidentally knocking it over or drinking the solution.